 Each semester, Cayuga Community College offers a variety of credit-free courses for personal enrichment.
-Credit-free course offerings are posted on the College website at www.cayuga-cc. edu; click on Leisure Learning.
-Information is available from the Community Education Office at 315-255-1743 x 2229.
+Credit-free course offerings are posted on the College web site at www.cayuga-cc. edu; click on Leisure Learning.
+Information is available from the Community Education Office at 315-255-1743 x 2228 or 2841.